OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/external_code_implicit_comp.rst

 ExternalCodeImplicitComp Example
 --------------------------------

-The only difference between `ExternalCodeImplicitComp` and `ExternalCodeComp` is that for the former, a `apply_nonlinear` method must be defined, while for the latter, a `compute` method must be defined.
+The only difference between `ExternalCodeImplicitComp` and `ExternalCodeComp` is that for the former, an `apply_nonlinear` method must be defined, while for the latter, a `compute` method must be defined.

 To show the difference, we will use an example.
 We will modify the code given in